Calls grow to evacuate Gaza's largest hospital as Israel and Hamas battle just outside

 For days, the Israeli army has encircled Shifa Hospital, the facility it says Hamas hides in, and beneath, to use civilians as shields for its main command base.

 Hospital staff and Hamas deny the claim.
-Meanwhile, hundreds of patients, staff and displaced people were trapped inside, with supplies dwindling and no electricity to run incubators and other life-saving equipment.
-With refrigeration out for days, morgue staff on Tuesday dug a mass grave in the yard for more than 120 bodies, officials said.
+Meanwhile, hundreds of patients, staff and displaced people were trapped inside, with supplies dwindling and no electricity to run incubators and other lifesaving equipment.
+After days without refrigeration, morgue staff on Tuesday dug a mass grave in the yard for more than 120 bodies, officials said.

-The standoff at Shifa and other hospitals comes as Israeli forces control larger swaths of Gaza City and the surrounding northern part of the Gaza Strip, saying they are driving out and killing Hamas fighters.

-Israel’s defense minister, Yoav Gallant, said in a nationally televised press conference Tuesday night that Hamas has “lost control” of northern Gaza and that Israel has made significant gains in Gaza City.
-But asked about the timeframe for the war, Gallant said: “We’re talking about long months, not a day or two.”
+Israel’s defense minister, Yoav Gallant, said in a nationally televised news conference Tuesday night that Hamas has “lost control” of northern Gaza and that Israel has made significant gains in Gaza City.
+But asked about the time frame for the war, Gallant said: “We’re talking about long months, not a day or two.”

 The onslaught — one of the most intense bombardments so far this century — has been disastrous for Gaza’s 2.3 million Palestinians.